 NRS 34.800 recognizes that a post-conviction petition should be dismissed when delay in presenting issues would prejudice the State in responding to the petition or in retrial.
 NRS 34.800(1).
 NRS 34.800(2) creates a rebuttable presumption of prejudice to the State if "[a] period of five years [elapses] between the filing of a judgment of conviction, an order imposing sentence of imprisonment or a decision on direct appeal of a judgment of conviction and the filing of a petition challenging the validity of a judgment of conviction."
 See also, Groesbeck v.
 Warden, 100 Nev.
 259, 260, 679 P.2d 1268, 1269 (1984), superseded by statute as recognized by, Hart v.
 State, 116 Nev.
 558, 1 P.3d 969 (2000) ("petitions that are filed many years after conviction are an unreasonable burden on the criminal justice system.
 The necessity for a workable system dictates that there must exist a time when a criminal conviction is final.").

+In this case, the District Court properly found that the State would have been prejudiced in responding to the petition or in retrial.
+III AA 511-12.
 To invoke the presumption, the statute requires that the State specifically plead presumptive prejudice.
 NRS 34.800(2).
-More than five years has passed since remittitur issued from Petitioner's direct appeal on February 12, 1988.
-(Findings of Fact, Conclusions of Law and Order, filed May 15, 2017, p.
-12).
-Indeed, over thirty years have passed since Petitioner's direct appeal was final.
-As such, the State pled statutory laches under NRS 34.800(2) and prejudice under NRS 34.800(1) against the Sixth Petition.
-After such a passage of time, the State is prejudiced in its ability to answer the Sixth Petition and retry the penalty-phase.
-If Petitioner's sixth go around on state post-conviction review is not dismissed or denied on the procedural bars, the State will be forced to track down witnesses who may have died or retired in order to prove a case that is several decades old.
-Assuming witnesses are available, their memories have certainly faded and they will not present to a jury the same way they did in 1983.
+In this case, the State did just that.
+The State argued that more than five (5) years had passed since remittitur issued from Appellant's direct appeal on February 12, 1988.
+Indeed, over thirty (30) years had passed since Appellant's direct appeal was final.
+As such, the District Court properly found that the State pled statutory laches under NRS 34.800(2) and prejudice under NRS 34.800(1) against the Sixth Petition.
+The District Court accurately determined that, after such a passage of time, the State was prejudiced in its ability to answer the Sixth Petition and retry the penalty-phase.
+If Appellant's sixth go around on state post-conviction review was not dismissed nor denied on the procedural bars, the State would have been forced to track down witnesses who might have died or retired in order to prove a case that is several decades old.
+Assuming witnesses would be available, their memories would have certainly faded and they would not present to a jury the same way they did in 1983.
+Accordingly, the District Court accurately concluded that Petitioner's Sixth Petition was also barred based on laches.